 Dear Filmmakers,

-On behalf of CMS VATAVARAN team, I am glad to personally welcome you the 11th edition of CMS VATAVARAN – International Environment and Wildlife Film Festival, scheduled for November 2021 in India.
+On behalf of the CMS VATAVARAN team, I am glad to personally welcome you to the 12th edition of CMS VATAVARAN – International Environment and Wildlife Film Festival, scheduled for February 2024 in India.

-We look forward to receiving your film to this acclaimed film festival and hope your film is nominated, and also wins the prestigious CMS VATAVARAN Awards.
+We look forward to receiving your film at this acclaimed film festival and hope your film is nominated and also wins the prestigious CMS VATAVARAN Awards.

 Thank you for being part of this green movement for influencing policy, perception and practice!